dfki-asr/SAInT/README.md

 ```

-Go to the source directory.
+Go to the main directory.
 ```
-cd SAInT/src
+cd SAInT
 ```
 Install the package by executing the script:
 ```